sergeytsivin/mercurial-jira-commit-message-hook/README.md

 If no jira key provided, hook fails and commit transaction rollback.

+If ket is provided a comment is added to the relevant jira issue via JIRA REST API

 Available JIRA projects set in the list `JIRA_PROJECTS`

 Installation